Manas-Nair1/projects/README.md

 #WIP : project is still under active development

 Key projects included:
+- Adapting GPT2 architecture for time series forecasting
+    * currently live trading so code is not open source; is available upon request
+- Vectorized backtester operating on tick data
+    * currently live trading so code is not open source; is available upon request
 - Statistical testing and time series analysis
     * Applying statistical testing to trades executed data as provided by kucoin's crypto Futures exchange.
     * Using "pairs trading" to build a portfolio with stationary properties from assets that individually follow GBM